WildernessLabs/Documentation/docs/Hardware/Reference/Components/Packages_and_Sizes/index.md

 ### Quad Flat Pack (QFP)

-Quad flat packs are generaic square, flat IC packages.
+Quad flat packs are generic square, flat IC packages.

  * **LQFP (Low-profile Quad Flat Pack)** - (pins on all four sides, height is 1.4mm, pin spacing varies)
  * **PQFP (Plastic Quad Flat Pack)** - (pins on all four sides.
 Usually narrow spacing with 44 or more pins for [VLSI](https://www.wikiwand.com/en/Very-large-scale_integration) circuits such as CPUs.)
- * **CQFP (Ceramic Quat Flat Pack)** - Same as PQFP but ceramic construction.
+ * **CQFP (Ceramic Quad Flat Pack)** - Same as PQFP but ceramic construction.
  * **TQFP (Thin Quad Flat Pack)** - PQFP, but thinner.

 ### Ball Grid Array (BGA)

-_Ball grid arrary_ (BGA) packages are specialized ICs that have an array of solder balls on the underside of the chip, instead of pins.
+_Ball grid array_ (BGA) packages are specialized ICs that have an array of solder balls on the underside of the chip, instead of pins.
 BGAs typically have a 1.27mm ball spacing.

 BGA packages are meant only for production PCBs, because they are very difficult to place accurately by hand, and even more difficult to solder.
 Their solder joints are also only verifiable with specialized x-ray equipment.